 - Certification from the American Board of Plastic Surgery

 - Has extensive experience performing breast augmentation

-- Has extensive training with plastic surgery and breast augmentation
+- Has extensive training in plastic surgery and breast augmentation

 - Performs breast augmentations with great frequency

-- Is willing to show you extensive collection of breast augmentation before and after photos
+- Is willing to show you an extensive collection of breast augmentation before and after photos

 - Has hospital privileges